 Netflix’s competitive and high-performing culture has effective scheduled meetings.
 There’s no room for wasting time: meetings start and end on time and are meant to get things done.

 The notion of freedom and responsibility also applies to decision-making.
-Managers’ role is to provide context, not to decide–unless an employee is unsure about what’s the right call.
+Managers’ roles are to provide context, not to decide – unless an employee is unsure about what’s the right call.

-When it comes to more complex, significant decisions, there is a responsible captain of the ship who makes a judgment call after sharing and digesting others’ views.
+When it comes to more complex, significant decisions, there’s a responsible captain of the ship who makes a judgment call after sharing and digesting others’ views.